 If you need one-on-one assistance or are having thoughts of harm to yourself, these resources are always available to you:

 While schools are closed, CPS will provide our students with healthy meals.
 CPS families can pick up free food boxes at any CPS school, with the exception of Vaughn Occupational High School and Sheridan Math and Science Academy, that will contain three days of breakfast and lunch for every student in the household.
 Food pick-up will be held outdoors, and Safe Passage workers will be on their normally assigned routes while families are getting meals.
 If you need assistance, please call the CPS Command Center at 773-553-KIDS (5437) or email email@example.com.

 Use the Greater Chicago Food Depository’s interactive ‘Find Food’ map to search by zip code and find a pantry in your area.

 CPS, EDUCATION, AND CHILDCARE RESOURCES

 Child care centers that are interested in re-opening as emergency child centers are able to apply for a permit through the Illinois Department of Children and Family Services.
-Information is available on the Governor’s Office of Early Childhood Development website.
+Information on child care centers and for parents wanting updates through phases can be found here Governor’s Office of Early Childhood Development website.

 The 24-hour fatherhood support line initiative is open to all fathers living in Chicago between the ages of 17 and 30-years-old.